datosmic/datosmic.github.io/_posts/PowerShell/PowerShell Tutorial/2024-01-20-HowTo-PowerShell.md

 SerializationVersion           1.1.0.1
 ```

-You will see output something similar to this below output for `Powershell Core` and also you can see the PSEdition in the list is shown as `Core`.
+We will see output something similar to this below output for `Powershell Core` and also we can see the PSEdition in the list is shown as `Core`.

 ```powershell
  $PSVersionTable